Teaching in the AI Era

 Generative AI is a type of artificial intelligence technology that can generate new content based on patterns and information gathered from sets of sample materials.
 Here’s what else to know about this technology:

-• The most well-known generative AI tools are ‘chatbots’ (e.g., ChatGPT, Bing Chat, Google Bard, or Claude).
+• The most well-known generative AI tools are ‘chatbots’ (e.g., ChatGPT, Microsoft Copilot, Google Gemini, or Claude).
 These are AI-based text generation tools that users interact with using a chat interface.
 Users type a question or prompt, and the chatbot responds with a cohesive and creative written answer.
 The chatbot can then refine or adjust its responses based on how the user continues to interact with the tool, such as by continuing to pose questions or asking for changes to the chatbot’s output.

 • Other generative AI tools produce many different outputs such as images (e.g., DALL-E or Midjourney), code (e.g., GitHub CoPilot), data analysis or visualization (e.g., ChatGPT Code Interpreter), or internet search results (e.g., Perplexity).